Transit desert: History

-The term ‘desert’ has been variously applied to areas that lack key services like banks, food access, or even books.
-The idea of transit deserts was coined by Dr. Junfeng Jiao and Maxwell Dillivan, first appearing in print in 2013.
-Since that time the concept of transit deserts has been expanded upon and competing definitions and measurement techniques have emerged.
+The term 'desert' has been variously applied to areas that lack key services like banks, food access, or even books.
+The idea of transit deserts was coined by Junfeng Jiao and Maxwell Dillivan, first appearing in print in 2013.
+Since that time, the concept of transit deserts has been expanded upon and competing definitions and measurement techniques have emerged.

 Definitions

 Gap-based measurements

 Gap-based measurement techniques are the most prominent and well-defined definition of transit deserts.
 Such methods typically use Geographic Information Systems (GIS) based methods to measure the gap between transportation supply and demand.
-These methods quantify demand and supply and then subtract demand from supply in order to find the “gap” in transit service.
+These methods quantify demand and supply and then subtract demand from supply in order to find the "gap" in transit service.
 Areas that fall below a certain threshold are termed "transit deserts".
 Using this method studies have found that nearly all cities in the United States have transit deserts.
 Studies have also consistently shown that central business districts are almost never transit deserts, but the locations of transit desert areas varies considerably in different cities.